This information explains how to care for your mouth during cancer treatment.

 Your doctor may tell you to see a dentist before you start cancer treatment.
 If you need to see your dentist during your treatment, ask them to call your doctor at Memorial Sloan Kettering (MSK) first.

-- Brush your teeth and tongue gently after each meal and at bedtime.
+- Brush your teeth and tongue gently within 30 minutes after eating.
 Use a small, soft-bristle toothbrush.
 If your mouth is too sore for a regular soft toothbrush, you can get a supersoft one from a drugstore.
 Some examples of these are:

 - Biotene® Supersoft Toothbrush